Parshat Tetzaveh 5774

 Jordan Soffer is an alumnus of AJWS's Rabbinical Students’ Delegation 13 and is an AJWS Kol Tzedek Speaking Fellow.
-Jordan is a second year rabbinical student at Yeshivat Chovevei Torah, and is pursuing a masters in Jewish Education at Yeshiva University.
-Jordan grew up in New City, NY; he attended the University of Wisconsin where he got a degree in Religious Studies and Jewish Education.
-While in college Jordan studied abroad on Semester at Sea, where he traveled the globe, and learned a great deal about his own identity.
-Since graduating Jordan spent has time at various Yeshivot including Yeshivat Hadar, Pardes and Maaleh Gilboa.
-Jordan can be reached at email@example.com.
+Jordan is a second year rabbinical student at Yeshivat Chovevei Torah, and is pursuing a master’s degree in Jewish Education at Yeshiva University.
+Jordan grew up in New City, NY; he attended the University of Wisconsin, where he got a degree in Religious Studies and Jewish Education.
+While in college Jordan studied abroad on Semester at Sea, where he traveled the globe and learned a great deal about his own identity.
+Since graduating, Jordan spent has time at various yeshivot, including Yeshivat Hadar, Pardes and Maale Gilboa.
+Jordan can be reached at firstname.lastname@example.org.

 Shemot 29:39, 42.

 I originally heard this idea from Rabbi Ethan Tucker and read it again here: http://www.torah.org/learning/ravfrand/5759/vayera.html?print=1